 Special procedures are divided in thematic and country-based mandates.
-Currently, there are 36 thematic mandates, the most recently created one being the Independent Expert on the issue of human rights obligations relating to the enjoyment of a safe, clean, healthy and sustainable environment.
-The number of country mandates has been in decrease since the creation of the Human Rights Council and it is only recently that new mandates on Syria, Iran, Côte d'Ivoire, Belarus and Eritrea have been created, bringing the total number of country-based mandates to 12.
+Currently, there are 37 thematic mandates, the most recently created one being the Independent Expert on the enjoyment of all human rights by older persons.
+The number of country mandates has been in decrease since the creation of the Human Rights Council and it is only recently that new mandates on the Central African Republic and Mali have been created, bringing the total number of country-based mandates to 14.
 It is the Human Rights Council that creates mandates and that appoints mandate holders.
 An individual can be appointed for a specific mandate for a maximum of six years.
 A term of thematic mandates lasts three years, while country-based mandates are limited to one year.

 Special Procedures have the following means of action at their disposal: